The Boeing Company (BA) Shares Up Despite Recent Market Volatility

 BA’s Market Performance

-The stock of The Boeing Company (BA) has seen a 0.97% increase in the past week, with a -6.99% drop in the past month, and a 8.58% gain in the past quarter.
-The volatility ratio for the week is 4.57%, and the volatility levels for the past 30 days are at 2.88% for BA.
-The simple moving average for the last 20 days is -1.62% for BA stock, with a simple moving average of 20.74% for the last 200 days.
+BA’s stock has seen a 0.69% increase for the week, with a -3.51% drop in the past month and a 11.46% gain in the past quarter.
+The volatility ratio for the week is 3.71%, and the volatility levels for the past 30 days are at 2.91% for The Boeing Company The simple moving average for the last 20 days is -0.24% for BA stock, with a simple moving average of 21.17% for the last 200 days.

 Analysts’ Opinion of BA